-Brown Holland bell peppers are a sweet pepper variety that are distinguished by their unique coloring.
-Once the fruit matures, its skin develops a glossy rich mahogany brown tone.
-Inside its thick lobed walls is a brick red meaty flesh with an edible succulent-firm cavity containing bitter seeds and spongy core.
+Brown Holland bell peppers are medium to large in size and are globular and blocky in shape with 3-4 lobes and a thick green stem.
+The smooth, firm, and glossy skin transforms from green to a rich mahogany brown when mature, and underneath the skin, the flesh is crisp, thick, and brick red.
+There is also a hollow cavity containing many small, round, cream-colored bitter seeds and a pale red, spongy core.
 Brown Holland bell peppers are not hot due to a recessive gene that eliminates capsaicin, the compound responsible for the heat found in other peppers.
-Brown Holland bell peppers have a fruity sweet flavor due to the fruit's increased sugar content as they are harvested at their peak ripeness.
+The peppers are crunchy, juicy, and have a fruity sweet flavor due to the fruit's increased sugar content.

-Brown Holland bell peppers are available from early summer into fall.
+Brown Holland bell peppers are available in the early summer through fall.

-The three species of Capsicum, C. annuum, C. frutescens and C. chinense all evolved from a single common ancestor of wild peppers, which date back to 5000 B.C.
-Bell peppers are indigenous to tropical South America.
-Portuguese and Spanish explorers are credited with spreading sweet peppers from the New World to the Old World.
-Brown Holland bell peppers have historically been grown in Holland, where the practice of cultivating the peppers in hot houses under controlled temperature and light was pioneered, allowing for consistent fruit and higher yields.
-Hence, the fruits' given name is Holland.
-Brown Holland bell peppers are an heirloom variety, thus their seeds can be saved and be sown for future fruiting the following season.
+Brown Holland bell peppers have historically been grown in Holland, where the practice of cultivating the peppers in hothouses under controlled temperature and light was pioneered, allowing for consistent sized fruit, dense flesh, and higher yields.
+Brown Holland bell peppers are also an heirloom variety, allowing their seeds to be saved and sown for future fruiting the following season.